ben-manes/gradle-versions-plugin/README.md

 ## Migrating from prior versions

-Start at the subsection for the version your build is on and work upward: each subsection migrates to the version covered by the subsection above it, and the topmost migrates to the current release.
+To migrate to the current version, start at the section for the version your build is on and work upward.
+Each section migrates to the version covered by the section above it, and the topmost migrates to the current release.
+*Important*s are must-dos, *Tip*s are actions you should or may want to take, and *Note*s are things worth knowing that need no action.

 ### v0.58.0